arkflame/milkshake-bukkit/README.md

-# Bukkit Boilerplate
+# Milkshake Bukkit

-Sample project to create Plugins for Bukkit.
+This is just a wrapper for [MilkshakeODM](https://github.com/dotphin/milkshake-orm/)